Fatihalparslan/IOT-SCALE/README.md

 sudo nano /etc/mosquitto/mosquitto.conf

 ```
-Delete the following line in the opened file
+Delete the following line in the  file opened
 ```
 include_dir /etc/mosquitto/conf.d

 ```
-Paste the following lines instead of the deleted line
+Paste the following lines to replace the deleted line
 ```
 allow_anonymous false
 password_file /etc/mosquitto/pwfile
 listener 1883

 ```
-save&exit from nano editor
+save&exit the nano editor

-Now you can ad your username with this command.
-Replace 'username' with your real user name.
+Now you can add your username with this command.
+Type in your username in the section called "username".
 ```
-sudo mosquitto_passwd -c /etc/mosquitto/pwfile username
+sudo mosquitto_passwd -c /etc/mosquitto/pwfile "username"
 ```
 For example like this.
 ```
 sudo mosquitto_passwd -c /etc/mosquitto/pwfile fatih
 ```
+For more detailed information, see this video :